Isar Nuclear Power Plant

+As part of the nuclear power phase-out, it was taken out of service on 15 April 2023.

 Safety

 Passive safety features

-The safety feature begins with the passive safety feature which includes the radioactive materials in the reactor core (also by accidents) to protect them from the outside environment.
-Fuel pellets, fuel rod casings, reactor pressure vessel, biological shield, steel containment structure and the outer ferro concrete mantle are six of the most important passive safety features.
+The power plant has a number of passive safety features which work to meet safety goals during accident conditions.
+The reactor design uses a defense in depth approach in order to keep the radioactive inventory contained.
+Fuel pellets, fuel rod casings, reactor pressure vessel, biological shield, steel containment structure and the outer ferro concrete mantle are six of the most important parts of this defense in depth approach.
+Additional passive safety systems are hydrogen recombinatiors and cooling of the spent fuel pool through natural convection.

 Active safety features

 The passive safety installations are supplemented by a lot of automatically working active safety systems whose reliableness is based on their plural existence and their autonomously working in separate rooms.
 This is as necessary for the internal electric power supply as for the reactor cooling system, which guarantees the reliable thermal dissipation in every operating status, even when an implausible accident ingresses (for example a break of a primary coolant line).
 It constantly controls and compares all the important key operating parameters of the plant and activates automatically the necessary protection measures (independent from the plant operating personnel) if a parameter reaches a limit value.
 For example, the protection system may initiate a rapid shutdown and aftercooling procedure.